arazgholami/enuygun/README.md

 ## Usage

 ### CLI:
-Run `php artisan update:currency-records [ProviderName]`
+Run `php artisan update:currency-records [--provider=ProviderName]`

+Leave option empty for fetch and compare all providers or specify a provider.

 Note: ProviderName refers to the adapter class name.

-Leave option empty for fetch and compare all providers or specify a provider.

 Available adapters: `Provider1`, `Provider2`